 Behavioral Dangers at Dog Parks

-• Being attacked by another dog can cause long-term anxiety or fear of other dogs.
+• Being attacked by another dog, which can cause long-term fear or anxiety.

 Will Your Dog Enjoy the Dog Park?